Mobile Menu Button

 During State Fiscal Year 2023, federal funding from the American Rescue Plan Act was used to support the development and expansion of ARFs.
 Through a Request for Proposal process, the following contracts were awarded.

-Virtual Crisis Care
+Virtual Crisis Care Services

 The Virtual Crisis Care program provides probation and law enforcement with 24/7 access to behavioral health professionals who can assist in responding to people experiencing a mental health crisis.